 If your phone is unlocked, you should see that you have service and that you can place a call.
 If your phone is locked, you’ll get a prompt asking for a code to unlock the carrier settings.

 If you own an iPhone, there’s two extra options available!

-For the first method, the wording for the menus you need vary slightly by region and carrier.
+For the first bonus way of how to check if an iPhone is unlocked, the wording for the menus you need vary slightly by region and carrier.
 However, these steps should get you to the information you need.